Single-customer view. Omni-channel communications. Taking customers on a journey.

 All of these marketing sayings have become very popular over the last few years and its safe to assume that its also where people want to get to.
 To say, at any point of time that you are looking at a database of customers or prospects that you can identify future purchase habits, preferences or even where they sit in your sales funnel you should consider yourself in a very good place.

 Just like any activity, it takes practise to get this right.
-Data governance is the beginning and the end of achieving success in the following areas of your business:
+Having a solid data governance framework is the beginning and the end of achieving success in the following areas of your business:

 - Data Hygiene